oatpp/oatpp/README.md

 - [AsyncApi](https://github.com/oatpp/example-async-api) - Example project of how-to use asynchronous API for handling large number of simultaneous connections.
 - [ApiClient-Demo](https://github.com/oatpp/example-api-client) - Example project of how-to use Retrofit-like client wrapper (ApiClient) and how it works.
 - [TLS-Libressl](https://github.com/oatpp/example-libressl) - Example project of how-to setup secure connection and serve via HTTPS.
+- [Microservices](https://github.com/oatpp/example-microservices) - Example project on how to build microservices with Oat++, and example on how to consolidate those microservices using [monolithization](https://oatpp.io/docs/monolithization/) technique.
 - [Consul](https://github.com/oatpp/example-consul) - Example project of how-to use oatpp::consul::Client.
 Integration with Consul.
 - [PostgreSQL](https://github.com/oatpp/example-postgresql) - Example of a production grade entity service storing information in PostgreSQL.
 With Swagger-UI and configuration profiles.
 - [WebSocket](https://github.com/oatpp/example-websocket) - Collection of oatpp WebSocket examples.